natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## Corpus and Provenance
 ### Dataset

-This project includes the usage of the "IMDb Large Movie review Dataset v1.0", by Maas et al. "2011).
-The Dataset was interested as a benchmark for sentiment classification.
-It consists of 50,000 movie overviews divided into:
+This project includes the usage of the "IMDb Large Movie Review Dataset v1.0", by Maas et al. (2011).
+The Dataset was introduced as a benchmark for sentiment classification.
+It consists of 50,000 movie reviews divided into:
   - 25,000 training reviews
   - 25,000 test reviews

 These reviews are categorized into positive and negative reviews.
-  - 25,000 positive reviews (corresponds to a raring of ≥ 7)
+  - 25,000 positive reviews (corresponds to a rating of ≥ 7)
   - 25,000 negative reviews (corresponds to a rating of ≤ 4)

-Reviews a re stored as single files and follow the fromat: [id]_[rating].txt, where the "id" represents a unique review identifier and the "rating" represents the IMDb rating on a scale from 1-10.
+Reviews are stored as single files and follow the format: [id]_[rating].txt, where the "id" represents a unique review identifier and the "rating" represents the IMDb rating on a scale from 1-10.
 For this project, the labeled reviews following dictionaries are being used:
   -  "train/pos"
   -  "train/neg"
   -  "test/pos"
   -  "test/neg"
 We extracted the review metadata and review texts needed from these files.

 ### Dataset Pipeline

 ```mermaid